aawe44/Empowered_Snake/README.md

 # Game features

-* single player or two player
+* Players can choose a single or double players.
+  * Enjoy the thrill of the two-player competition mode.

-* special food can inveable snake
+* Special food can keep the snake invincible
+  * Add fun between competitions

 # Technique details